Skip to content

 └── orchestrator.log # full orchestrator output

-Channels are just directories with markdown files.
+Channels are just directories with JSON files.
 You can read them at any time, even while the pipeline is running:

 Terminal window